jthistle/tabby/README.md

 ## Installation

 1. Make sure Python 3 and the `curses` module are installed.
-1. Clone the repo.
+2. Clone the repo.
-1. Follow the instructions in [the synth README](./src/synth/samples/README.md).
-1. Run ./tabby-dev.
+3. Run ./tabby-dev.

 Availability on pip / debian / ubuntu may or may not happen, depending on how far this project gets.